BlessedSleepSeeker/Keybebou/README.md

 The physical layout and the mode layout have been designed with a few guidelines in mind :

-- > We are an addon
+> We are an addon

 - The goal is not to supplant but to enhance the utilisation of a regular keyboard.
 - I'm using a 60% Keyboard so I'm a little biased on what is missing/needed.
 Everything should be customisable in the end (it doesn't even matter :musical_note:), so you will be able to configure your own modes anyway.

-- > Allow for maximum possibility in the lowest amount of physical key while keeping it simple enough.
+> Allow for maximum possibility in the lowest amount of physical key while keeping it simple enough.

 - This is why we don't have more modifier even though we could have gone for 3.

-- > The more a key is going to be used, the less modifier it require.
+> The more a key is going to be used, the less modifier it require.

 - Nobody would want to press 3 buttons to get a single character displayed.

-- > The more a key has impact on the system, the more modifier it require.
+> The more a key has impact on the system, the more modifier it require.

 - You don't want to press your "kill X, Y and Z" script by mistake.

-- > Make 3 and more keys combination shortcuts available in only one or 2 key press.
+> Make 3 and more keys combination shortcuts available in only one or 2 key press.

 - This is why on some modes we don't have any bindings to double modifier.

-- > Everything should be open-source and customisable easily.
+> Everything should be open-source and customisable easily.

+- Open Source is cool and customisation is cool.

 ## Modes